Powerade

-Powerade is a sports drink created in 1988 and distributed by the Coca-Cola Company.
+Powerade is a sports drink created and distributed by the Coca-Cola Company since 1988.
 Its primary competitor is Gatorade, which is owned by PepsiCo since 2001.

 History

 Powerade was created by the Coca-Cola Company and first released in 1988.
 The company developed the soft drink as an alternative to sports drinks, which were becoming more and more popular.
 Powerade was originally marketed to athletes, who needed a drink that would keep them hydrated during strenuous workouts.

-In 2000, Powerade became the official sports drink of the Olympics, alongside Aquarius, another sports drink made by Coca-Cola.
-It is a rival of another sports drink, Gatorade.
+In 2000, Powerade became the official sports drink of the Olympics, alongside Aquarius, another sports drink owned by Coca-Cola, which wanted to develop a rival to the prominent sports drink brand Gatorade.

 In July 2001, the Coca-Cola Company launched a new formula for Powerade including vitamins B_{3}, B_{6} and B_{12}, which play a role in energy metabolism.

 In July 2002, the Coca-Cola Company started in Toogoolawah by updating the bottles of the standard Powerade (previous logo styling) to a new sport-grip bottle.
 The redesign came to North America in 2005.

 In 2002, the Coca-Cola Company introduced Powerade Option to the United States, in response to Gatorade's popular Propel.
 Option is a "low Calorie sports drink" that is colorless and sweetened with high fructose corn syrup, sucralose, and acesulfame potassium, to provide sugar-conscious consumers with another rehydration choice.
 Powerade Option took 36% of the Fitness Water category behind Propel's 42%.

 In 2007, Powerade Zero was released, a sports drink with electrolytes, which contains no sugar, no calories and no carbohydrates.

 In 2007, Coca-Cola acquired Fuze Beverage, a leading energy drink company.

-In June 2009, the Coca-Cola Company bought Glacéau, owner of brands such as VitaminWater and SmartWater, for $4.1 billion, a price tag that signaled the company's seriousness in pursuing growth of non-carbonated beverages.
+In June 2009, the Coca-Cola Company bought Glacéau, owner of brands such as VitaminWater and SmartWater for $4.1 billion.
 Since then, the company has also given its Glacéau management team control of its Powerade sports drink brand.